Please note the parking and driving regulations in place throughout campus. If you have any questions, please contact Campus Safety at ext. 6300.

 - If the driver or responsible party has not made arrangements to have the boot removed within 48 hours, the vehicle is subject to towing and all fees incurred (including purchase of permit and boot-removal fee).

 All students and employees wishing to utilize campus parking are required to display a current parking permit.
 Regular student parking permits are $50.
-In addition, restricted stickers can be purchased for $10.
-Restricted stickers are for ARC parking lot only.
 A second vehicle can be registered for $10.
 All student stickers are renewed annually.

 There are two classifications of parking: Faculty/Staff, hanging permit required; and Resident/Commuter Student, sticker permit required.
 Faculty/Staff lots will be designated as such.
 Parking permits can be purchased online using your MyCulver account.
-Once a parking permit has been purchased, students can obtain their parking permits onsite at the director’s office, located at Johnson Hall 129.
+Once a parking permit has been purchased, students can obtain their parking permits onsite at the assistant director’s office, located at Crown Center 201.

 Temporary parking permits will be issued by Campus Safety on an as-needed basis and only for a period not to exceed seven days.
 Until the temporary permit is properly displayed in the vehicle, it will be treated as a vehicle parked without a permit and will be fined accordingly.
 Temporary permits will not be issued to unregistered vehicles.